nikhil27gargeya/nikhil27gargeya.github.io/objectivec.md

 Working with Objects:
 work in an objective-c are messaging being sent between objects

-[someObject doSomething]; //uses the square brackets
+[someObject doSomething]; //uses the square brackets for enclosing messages

 someObject in this case is the receiver of the object, it will be sent the doSomething message